 Recent historical welfare state research has pointed out the inner diversity and fragmentation of modern welfare systems.
 Non-governmental institutions such as non-profit associations, private enterprises or public corporations exercise central functions in most European social security systems, especially in health insurance and old-age insurance.
 In the early 1990s Peter Baldwin already observed the influence of social classes and interest groups on the shaping of social security funds in European model welfare states (Germany, Great Britain, France, Sweden and Denmark).
-Baldwin thus radically criticized the thesis of a linear teleological development towards a universalistic, social democratic welfare state type as most prominently supported by Esping-Andersen.9 As Baldwin showed, even ideal universalistic social states historically rely on coalitions of individual interests-in Denmark and Sweden for instance between landowners, self-employed and workers-and are therefore not as homogenous as often assumed.10 Gender historical research on the issue of the development of welfare states has indicated that social security systems were often organized according to the model of the male breadwinner, contrary to their universalistic claim, and therefore structurally discriminated women.11 governmental actors and non-insurance instruments in the genesis and development of social security in the U. S. A. In the process hitherto little known institutional tension and potentials for conflict among social welfare actors were revealed.
+Baldwin thus radically criticized the thesis of a linear teleological development towards a universalistic, social democratic welfare state type as most prominently supported by Esping-Andersen.
+As Baldwin showed, even ideal universalistic social states historically rely on coalitions of individual interests-in Denmark and Sweden for instance between landowners, self-employed and workers-and are therefore not as homogenous as often assumed.
+Gender historical research on the issue of the development of welfare states has indicated that social security systems were often organized according to the model of the male breadwinner, contrary to their universalistic claim, and therefore structurally discriminated women.

+These innovative approaches have been further pursued and radicalized over the last years.
+Recent Anglo-Saxon welfare state research in particular has closely examined the role of nongovernmental actors and non-insurance instruments in the genesis and development of social security in the U. S. A. In the process hitherto little known institutional tension and potentials for conflict among social welfare actors were revealed.
 For instance, it was shown, that in the U.S. private insurance industry significantly interfered with the development of governmental welfare instruments in the health insurance and old age assurance segments, in some cases impeding development entirely.12 In the U.S. extensive tax incentives indirectly generate financial benefits covered by social security in other countries, especially regarding family and health policy.
 In this context the role of the U.S.-fiscal policy as hidden welfare state has also further been emphasized by recent studies.13